Defense in insects: Camouflage

 This wavy-lined emerald moth larva with attached plant material not only hides visually but is masked from the chemical sensors on this crab spider's front legs.

-Walking sticks (order Phasmatodea), many katydid species (family Tettigoniidae), and moths (order Lepidoptera) are just a few of the insects that have evolved specialized cryptic morphology.
-This adaptation allows them to hide within their environment because of a resemblance to the general background or an inedible object.
-When an insect looks like an inedible or inconsequential object in the environment that is of no interest to a predator, such as leaves and twigs, it is said to display mimesis, a form of crypsis.

-Insects may also take on different types of camouflage, another type of crypsis.
-These include resembling a uniformly colored background as well as being light below and dark above, or countershaded.
+Walking sticks (order Phasmatodea), many katydid species (family Tettigoniidae), and moths (order Lepidoptera) are just a few of the insects that have evolved specialized camouflage.
+This allows them to hide within their environment because of a resemblance to the general background or an inedible object.
+When an insect looks like an inedible or inconsequential object in the environment that is of no interest to a predator, such as leaves and twigs, it is described as mimesis.
+Other camouflage mechanisms include resembling a uniformly colored background as well as being light below and dark above, or countershaded.
 Additionally, camouflage is effective when it results in patterns or unique morphologies that disrupt outlines so as to better merge the individual into the background.

 Cost and benefit perspective

 Butterflies (order Lepidoptera) are a good example of the balancing act between the costs and benefits associated with defense.
 In order to take off, butterflies must have a thorax temperature of 36–40 C. This energy is derived both internally through muscles and externally through picking up solar radiation through the body or wings.
 When looked at in this light, cryptic coloration to escape from predators, markings to attract conspecifics or warn predators (aposematism), and the absence of color to absorb adequate solar radiation, all play key roles in survival.
 Only when these three affairs are in balance does the butterfly maximize its fitness.